 - Do not combine the official logo with another logo

-Under no circumstances should any unit be designing its own “identity” and using it as a logo on its publication or website.
+Under no circumstances should any unit be designing its own “identity” and/or using it as a logo on its publication or website.

 In an effort to make Marshall University’s online presence compliant with Section 508 of the Americans with Disabilities Act (ADA) and follow the Web Content Accessibility Guidelines (WCAG), we have compiled a quick overview of simple things that you can do to improve usability regardless of platform or assistive technology.

 <img src="./mona-lisa.jpg" alt="The Mona Lisa" />